DanielMartensson/Weller-to-JBC-converter/README.md

 The gerber files of the PCB can be found at my [CircuitMaker project](https://workspace.circuitmaker.com/Projects/Details/DanielMrtensson/Weller-to-JBC-converter).

 Here is the schematic.
-I have been purchased the T245 handle and holder from Ali Express.
+I have been purchased the T245 handle and holder from AliExpress.

 ![a](https://github.com/DanielMartensson/Weller-to-JBC-converter/blob/main/Pictures/Schematic.png?raw=true)